 UTA Wireless Network

 The Office of Information Technology (OIT) provides wireless network access in the academic buildings across campus.
-These wireless access points allow 802.11a/b/g/n devices to connect to the UT Arlington campus network for Internet access.
-The configuration utility will work with most laptops running Windows XP or Windows 7, Macintoshes running Mac OS X Tiger, Leopard, Snow Leopard, and Apple iPhones.
+These wireless access points allow 802.11a/g/n devices to connect to the UT Arlington campus network for Internet access.
+The configuration utility will work with most devices running Windows, Mac OS X, iOS, and Android operating systems.
 Please contact the Help Desk if you experience any problems, including any areas of poor signal quality.

 UTA Wireless Network Components: